GovTechSG/ship-hats-migration/ship-hats-migration.md

 ### Configure using Templates

-We will provide a library of SHIP-HATS pipeline templates that will simplify the effort to configure the pipeline.
-These templates will have best practices in security compliance and performance metrics baked in.
-The templates will include use-case based and modular templates.
+We will provide a library of SHIP-HATS [Pipeline templates](pipeline-templates) that will simplify the effort to configure the pipeline.
+These templates will include the best practices in security compliance and the performance metrics.

 ### Flow
 We will test this flow during our 2.0 migration pilots and iteratively improve on it.
 Based on these tests, we can offer recommendations on effort estimation for your systems.